In this post, we will discuss briefly on leave encashment, events under which you can encash leaves, and tax computation.

 Holiday (Restricted or Gazetted Holiday) –

 Holiday leave applies to paid leave.
 Under this leave, your salary will not be deducted by the employer.

 If an employee’s health conditions are not good and he/she is not able to work, then they can avail of medical leave.
 But, they have to inform the employer about the leaves.
 Once the employer sanctions leave, then leave can be availed.

 Usually, casual leave is allowed based on organisation leave policy.
 Before applying for leaves, you need to inform your employer about your CL with the return date and time durations.

 There is no fixed rule as to how many leaves you can carry forward and how many leaves you can encash.
 Every company has its own rules.
 Here are some options used for leave encashment calculation:

-- Basic and Dearness Allowance is considered for the calculation of the amount.
-A percentage of Basic+DA can be considered.
-For example, 10% of Basic + DA
+- A percentage of Basic+Dearness allowance (DA) can be considered for calculation.
+For example, 10% of Basic + DA.

 - Per-day salary can be considered.
 Here also we can consider all components or only Basic+DA.